-Data is sourced from school's annual utilities return and is reliant on the accuracy of these returns.
-Sustainability education has been part of the curriculum, with students developing ways of reducing our use of energy and water.
-In 2016 solar panels were continued to be used to reduce our environmental footprint.
+Kalamia State School continually strives to reduce our environmental footprint through the education of our students.
+Sustainability education has been a consistent part of the curriculum, with students developing ways of reducing our use of energy and water.
+Throughout 2017, solar panels continued to be used to reduce our environmental footprint.

-EN /IRONMENTAL FOOTPRINT INDICATORS
+ENV IRONMENTAL FOOTPRINT INDICATORS

 Years Electricity kWh Water kL

-2013-2014 -1,155 44

 2014-2015 -309 241

 2015-2016 10,343 288

+2016-2017 12,929 244